MeetMe/newrelic-plugin-agent/README.md

 ---------
 Version 1.0.12 has a *SERIOUS* uninstallation bug in the file manifest that will remove all the files on your filesystem if you try and do a pip remove newrelic_plugin_agent.

-Version 1.0.13 will fix this on a pip upgrade.
-For now, run the python script titled "fix_removal.py" to clean up the erroneous entries in the installed-files.txt manifest file in your python site-packages directory.
+Version 1.0.13 and greater will attempt to fix the issue when doing a pip upgrade *BUT* you should also run the script "fix_removal.py" to clean up the erroneous entries in the installed-files.txt manifest file in your python site-packages directory.

 You can run this script manually using using curl and python:

     curl https://gist.github.com/gmr/6031454/raw/d6a782691729a0cfb549f71bd2632d0c6dcfb0c8/fix_nrp_manifest.py | python

+If you do not see "Fixed a serious uninstallation problem in previous version" in the output, then it did not find a problem, which means more diagnosing is required.
+Before opening a ticket, you can run the following commands to try and find the problem:

+    ls -al `python -c "from distutils import sysconfig; print sysconfig.get_python_lib()"` |grep newrelic_plugin cat  `python -c "from distutils import sysconfig; print sysconfig.get_python_lib()"`/newrelic_plugin_agent-1.0.12-*.egg-info/installed-files.txt

+If those do not provide output, you will need to look for your Python site-packages directory.
+You can manually uninstall newrelic_plugin_agent if you find the appropriate site packages directory where it was installed and remove the newrelic_plugin_agent directory and the newrelic_plugin_agent-1.0.12-*.egg-info directory.

 Base Requirements
 -----------------